enleiwu/genderize_csv/README.md

 ### Examples
 - To run the script on test3.csv in test folder: `node genderize.js ./test/test3.csv`
 - To run with parameters for binary gender columns and a firstname column: `node genderize.js ./test/test3.csv -OVR`

+### Notes
+- The npm JS library provided by genderize.io lacks many key features including batching and the probability and count column from the result sets, so I decided to implement genderize via their API instead.